 Not sure whether to buy or lease?
 Let us help you decide

-A van is an important investment, so here we look at which option might best suit you.
+A business van is an important investment, so here we look at which option might best suit you and your commercial needs.

 Searching for a van can feel like a mission.
 With so many sellers fighting for attention, it can be tricky to cut through the upsell, with all the offers and payment plans proving a lot to get to grips with.
 Broadly speaking you’ve got two options: buying or leasing.
 So how do they differ, and which will best fit your business?